Gallagher index

 The Gallagher index measures an electoral system's relative disproportionality between votes received and seats in a legislature.
 As such, it measures the difference between the percentage of votes each party gets and the percentage of seats each party gets in the resulting legislature, and it also measures this disproportionality from all parties collectively in any one given election.
 That collective disproportionality from the election is given a precise score, which can then be used in comparing various levels of proportionality among various elections from various electoral systems.
 The Gallagher index is a statistical analysis methodology utilised within political science, notably the branch of psephology.

 Michael Gallagher, who created the index, referred to it as a "least squares index", inspired by the sum of squares of residuals used in the method of least squares.
 The index is therefore commonly abbreviated as "LSq" even though the measured allocation is not necessarily a least squares fit.
 The Gallagher index is computed by taking the square root of half the sum of the squares of the difference between percent of votes ($V_i$) and percent of seats ($S_i$) for each of the political parties ($i=1,\ldots,n$).

 The division by 2 gives an index whose values range between 0 and 100.
 The larger the differences between the percentage of the votes and the percentage of seats summed over all parties, the larger the Gallagher index.
 The larger the index value the larger the disproportionality and vice versa.
 Michael Gallagher included "other" parties as a whole category, and Arend Lijphart modified it, excluding those parties.
-Unlike the Loosemore–Hanby index, the Gallagher index is less sensitive to small discrepancies.
-Other indices measuring the proportionality between seat share and party vote share are the Loosemore–Hanby index, Rae index and the Sainte-Laguë Index.
+Compared to the Loosemore–Hanby index, the Gallagher index is more sensitive to large discrepancies.
+Other indices measuring the proportionality between seat share and party vote share are the Loosemore–Hanby index, Rae index, and the Sainte-Laguë Index.

+History

+The first publication of the use of least squares in measuring the dis-proportionality of election outcomes was by Michael Gallagher in 1991 in which he writes: "These [election] indices were originally outlined in Markku Laakso and Rein Taagepera, ‘ “Effective” number of parties: a measure with application to west Europe’, Comparative Political Studies 12:1 (1979), pp. 3–27 (effective number of parties), and Michael Gallagher, ‘Proportionality, disproportionality and electoral systems’, Electoral Studies 10:1 (1991), pp. 33–51 (least squares index)."